Victor Sen Yung: Other roles

 In Bachelor Father (1957-62), Victor Sen Yung had a recurring role as the scheming "Uncle Charlie", a character that Asian rights activist Guy Aoki commends as "a slick, Americanized character.
 I thought it was great that way back in the ’50s, audiences saw a Chinese American who acted just like anyone else."

-In the early 1970s, Sen Yung had a recurring role in seven episodes of the tv series Kung Fu, which starred David Carradine as a Shaolin monk, also in the Old West.
+In the early 1970s, Sen Yung had a recurring role in seven episodes of the television series Kung Fu, which starred David Carradine as a Shaolin monk, also in the Old West.

+Skilled chef

 Sen Yung was also an accomplished and talented chef.
 He frequently appeared on cooking programs, and authored The Great Wok Cookbook in 1974.

 Plane hijacking

 In 1972, Sen Young was on Pacific Southwest Airlines Flight 710, which was hijacked.
 The FBI stormed the plane, and in the ensuing gunfire Sen Young was shot in the lower back.
 He and another wounded passenger survived, but a third passenger and the two hijackers were killed.

 In 1975, he appeared on Garry Moore's To Tell The Truth and related the events of the hijacking.
 With Sen Young dressed in a sportcoat and flanked by two dissimilar imposters, none of the four panelists chose him as the character actor.